Long Live the Victory of Mao Zedong Thought

+Statue

 The monument was erected by students from the Art Academy, who worked for two years on the project.
 They were supervised by a committee of peasants and workers.
 It was inaugurated on October 1, 1970, during the 21st anniversary celebrations of the founding of the People's Republic of China.
 The statue of Chairman Mao is 9 m tall, and the base another 9 m tall.
 The phrase "Long Live the Victory of Mao Zedong Thought" was carved on the front of the base.

 Its base is surrounded by statues of 58 'worker-peasant-soldier heroes'.
 They are divided into eight groups, representing different struggles of the Chinese people under the leadership of Chairman Mao.
 Most of the surrounding characters originally carried Little Red Books, but most of these have been removed.
 The first group represents soldiers and civilians, propagating the appeal of the 9th National Congress of the Chinese Communist Party ("Unite to win still greater victories").
 The group of statues at back of the base is titled "Party Building", and seeks to display the early phase of the Communist Party.
 The three groups on the left ("A Single Spark Can Start a Prairie Fire", "Long Live the People's War" and "Carry the Revolution to the End") illustrate struggles during the Chinese Civil War.
 The remaining three groups ("Socialism is Good", "Long Live the Three Red Banners" and "Carry the Great Proletarian Cultural Revolution Through to the End") on the right side of the base illustrate the phase of socialist revolution.